Intesa Sanpaolo banka Bosna i Hercegovina: Operations

-It is a member of Deposit Insurance Agency of Bosnia and Herzegovina (AOD) and it is supervised by FBA banking regulator based on CB BiH regulations.
+The bank is a member of Deposit Insurance Agency of Bosnia and Herzegovina (AOD) and it is supervised by FBA banking regulator based on CB BiH regulations.

-Customers of Intesa Sanpaolo Bank can use debit and credit cards via national payment clearing provider and processing center BAMCARD, with m-banking and e-banking services for their current accounts and deposits via 48 branches (2024) in BiH towns.

-Since 2002 customers (of former UPI banka d.d.
-Sarajevo) can use Western union services while bank also offers consumer loans, housing loans, auto loans, business loans.
+Customers can use debit and credit cards via national payment clearing provider and processing center BAMCARD, in BiH towns. with m-banking and e-banking services for their current accounts and deposits via 48 branches (2024) They can can also use Western union services while the bank offers consumer loans, housing loans, auto loans, business loans.